Window Hours: Monday - Friday, 9:00 a.m. to 5:00 p.m.

 Can I receive a Short Term Loan before I receive my refund check?

 Yes.
 Short Term Loans are available to current students who will be receiving student loans and will have excess funds after all of their obligations are paid on their student account.
-The maximum amount we loan is $2,000 and there is a fee of $10.
+The maximum amount we loan is $2,000 and there is a non-refundable fee of $25.